 Eternity

 To say eternity is a long time is true, but inaccurate.
 Simply because eternity is outside the realm of time.
-It transcends time.
+Eternity transcends time and space.
 Time is limited.
 Eternity is not.
 We see things in a finite way.
-We see the end to physical things.
-Things do return to dust.
-We see the physical end to people, even people that we love.
-There is decay and reduction in all of creation.
+We see beginnings and we see endings.
+We see flowers come and we see them go.
+We see people born and we see them die - beginnings and endings.
+All this happens while the clock ticks and we fully grasp that.

 Can we truly understand eternity?